mbrlabs/pixl/README.md

 # pixl
 pixl is a lightweight image processing library, written in C++11.

 The main goals of this project are ease of use and performance.
-All operations can optionally be run on multiple threads.
 Image decoding/encoding is done by third party libraries.
 Currently supported image formats are: png and jpeg.

 There are also APIs for C and Python.